dkuwcreator/devt/README.md

 - **Name and Description**: Metadata about the tool.
 - **Dependencies**: Other tools or system requirements.
-- **Scripts**: Paths to scripts for various operations (e.g., install, update, uninstall, test, version).
+- **Scripts**: Paths to scripts for various operations (e.g., install, upgrade, uninstall, test, version).
 - **Path Resolution**: Mechanisms for resolving paths to scripts and resources.

 **Example `manifest.json`:**